pieberrykinnie/second-year-guide/8-building-your-resume.md

-By the second year, many Computer Science students begin exploring internship opportunities, either through the Computer Science Co-op program or by applying to independent internships on their own ~~(include links to both the Co-op and Internship pages)~~.
+By the second year, many Computer Science students begin exploring internship opportunities, either through the Computer Science Co-op program or by applying to independent internships on their own.
 One of the most nerve-wracking parts of this process is trying to build a standout resumé.

 Your resumé is a vital tool for communicating how your skills, education, and experiences align with what employers need in tech roles.
 A strong resumé clearly shows that you:
 - **Can do the job** (technical and analytical ability)